Giulio Mazzarini

-Giulio Mazzarini is a professional photographer and professor of photography living in London, England.
+Giulio Mazzarini is a professional photographer and professor of photography, art direction and creative direction living in London, England.

 Early life and education

-Giulio Mazzarini was born in Italy, and grew up in Rome, Italy, where he attended university.
+Giulio Mazzarini was born and grew up in Rome, Italy.
 After graduating in Sociology, he deepened the studies of Visual Communication and Photography, thanks also to one of his lecturers, the former Benetton photographer and Creative Director Oliviero Toscani.
 After graduation, he moved to London, where he studied Design and Photography at the famous Central St Martins College.

 Career

-After helping the birth of the Trend Forecasting website WGSN, in 1999 he began his career as fashion and people photographer.
+After working on the foundation of the Trend Forecasting website WGSN, in 1999 he began his career as an editorial and advertising photographer.